Citation, DOI, disclosures and article data

 At the onset of the disease patients present with severe rigors, fevers and headache.
-As it progresses to the acute encephalitic stage, meningo-encephalitic symptoms such as a neck rigidity, cachexia, hemiparesis and convulsions become prevalent.
+As it progresses to the acute encephalitic stage, meningo-encephalitic symptoms such as neck rigidity, cachexia, hemiparesis and convulsions become prevalent.

 JE is caused by the JE virus, a single-stranded RNA flavivirus.
 Domestic pigs and wild birds are reservoirs for the virus, which is spread by mosquitoes.
 It is prevalent in India, Southeast Asia and East Asia 5.

 Bilateral thalamic involvement is classical regardless of CT or MR imaging.
 Other areas may be involved are midbrain, pons, cerebellum, basal ganglia, cerebral cortex and spinal cord.
-However, imaging within 3-4 days of the onset of disease may not reveal haemorrhagic lesions.
+However, imaging within 3-4 days of the onset of disease may not reveal hemorrhagic lesions.

 - symmetric or asymmetric bilateral thalamic hypodensities

-- parenchymal oedema in affected regions
+- parenchymal edema in affected regions:

 - DWI: variable restricted diffusion